larsreed/jsonschemadocs/README.md

 Create sample data from one or more embedded sample columns:

-`java -jar jsondoc.jar SAMPLE /path/to/input/myExtendedSchema.json sampleColumns=x-sample> mySample.json`
+`java -jar jsonschemadocs.jar SAMPLE /path/to/input/myExtendedSchema.json sampleColumns=x-sample> mySample.json`

 You can define one or more (comma-separated) sample columns using `sampleColumns=...` as shown above.
 Without any such column given or present, we will try the JSON Schema standard `examples` array if present